archettialberto/tilebased_navigation_datasets/README.md

 These dataset provide tile-based images of navigation areas paired with shortest paths connecting randomly-selected tiles.
 They are used in data-based planning settings to infer graph labeling from path examples.
 Each image is composed of a square grid of tiles, each mapped to a real-valued cost.
 Shortest paths are evaluated considering the 8-GridWorld setting, where each node is connected to only the neighboring nodes in the grid, including the diagonals.

-The Warcraft dataset is adapted from [Differentiation of Blackbox Combinatorial Solvers](https://github.com/martius-lab/blackbox-backprop), while the Pokémon dataset is novel.
+The Warcraft dataset is adapted from [Differentiation of Blackbox Combinatorial Solvers](https://github.com/martius-lab/blackbox-backprop), while the Pokémon dataset is novel ([source code](https://github.com/archettialberto/tilebased_navigation_datasets/blob/main/pkmn_dataset_generation.ipynb)).
 For a detailed description of the generation process, please refer to the [Neural Weighted A*](https://arxiv.org/abs/2105.01480) paper.

 |**Dataset**|**Image**|**Costs**|**Shortest path**|**Source, Target**|**Expanded nodes**|
 |---|:---:|:---:|:---:|:---:|:---:|